MasteryEducation/SecuritiesExamsMastery.ca/content/csc/16/3/index.md

 - [ ] Once every decade
 - [ ] Updates are optional and not required

-> **Explanation:** Best practice and CIRO guidelines recommend updating the IPS at least annually or when significant changes occur in the client’s circumstances or the market.
+> **Explanation:**( Best practice and CIRO guidelines recommend updating the IPS at least annually or when significant changes occur in the client’s circumstances or the market.)

----

 ### Which of the following is a key trigger for rebalancing in most IPS documents?
 - [x] When an asset class allocation deviates beyond a set threshold